rolltheboll/CapstoneProject/README.md

 The app will allow users to:
 •	Create accounts as either students or landlords.

-•	Students can search for accommodation by city, institution, price, or housing type (shared, private, homestay, etc.)
+•	Students can search for accommodation by city, price, or housing type (shared, private, homestay, etc.)

 •	Landlords can post and manage listings with images, pricing, and descriptions.